Pruritus of the Scalp

 Can allergies cause pruritus of the scalp?

-Yes, allergic reactions to hair products.
+Yes, allergic reactions to hair care products or other substances can cause itchy scalp.

 Is pruritus of the scalp contagious?